 But just as with personal financial planning, it’s not as simple as “making as much as possible.”
 Financial security isn’t a straight line, and it requires careful consideration.
 Sometimes you need to take a step backward so you can take two steps forward, or you need to take a detour to get to where you want to go.

 Quite often, business owners get bogged down by their mission to make more money.
 They neglect themselves, their employees, their operations, and their future earnings in the search for maximizing the bottom line.
 If you do that for too long, your run will be short.

-As you sit down with your accountant, bookkeeper, financial advisor, lawyer, or any other consultant to examine your business’s finances, keep the following things in mind.
+As you sit down with your accountant, bookkeeper, financial advisor, lawyer, or any other consultant to examine your small business’s finances, keep the following things in mind.
 You may realize that you’ve been so consumed by the business aspect of things that you’re actually hurting, well, your business.